tbutz12/DockerMicroServiceGUI/README.md

 ## IBM SAS

 ```
-  There is a pre-configured file that is ran when starting IBM SAS.
+  There is a python file named 'example.py' inside of this container.
+This file will import saspy, which is used to
-  However run your own example, by going into a python terminal by:
-  python3
-  [SAS CODE]
+  communicate with IBM SAS On Demand Academics.
+In this example, you will see a basic output of data from the configured test case.
+  The file will have these contents inside:

+  import saspy
+  sas = saspy.SASsession(cfgname='oda')
+  cars = sas.sasdata("CARS","SASHELP")
+  cars.describe()

+  To run this example file, type 'python example.py' into the console.
+If you would like to run your own SAS code, this can be done by entering the python terminal and executing your code.
+Upon closing the terminal, you will be redirected to IBM SAS On Demand Academics website from inside of the docker container.
 ```
 This code will be executed with a default login that I have created for testing purposes.
 It is ran by IBM SAS Educational Edition, and is free for use.
 For more information, a web page will be launched after closing the terminal where this is hosted.

 ## Apache Hadoop

-For the Hadoop Microservice, there is a .jar file example already pre-loaded.
-You can test run this by:
+For the Hadoop Microservice, you can run a quick test simply by typing 'hadoop version' into the terminal to see that Hadoop is set up correctly.
+For a more detailed test, you can run hadoop map reduce by testing an example jar file:
 ```

 hadoop jar hadoop-mapreduce-examples-2.7.1-sources.jar org.apache.hadoop.examples.WordCount input path/to/your/output
 hdfs dfs -cat path/to/your/output/part-r-00000
 ```